-- which has not been specifically detailed in the following action plans, and - is on reserved or dedicated land, where native title is not extinguished,
+- which has not been specifically detailed in the following action plans, and - is on reserved or dedicated land, where native title is not extinguished, have been addressed, including the notification and opportunity to comment noted above.

 Prior to approval Council will notify and give an opportunity to comment any representative Aboriginal/ Torres Strait Islander bodies, registered native title bodies, corporate and registered native title claimants in relation to the land or waters covered by the reservation or lease as required under the Native Title Act 1993.